cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 The ampersand in front of `&original` means were're sending `threedee_print` a 'reference to a String', called a `&String`.

-Using `println!` in this example isn't great --- `println!` does a lot of hard work in the backround to be useful, so it will print out the note regardless of whether we pass it an actual note, or point it at where the note is (our shop window).
+Using `println!` in this example isn't great --- `println!` does a lot of hard work in the backround to be useful, so it will print out the note regardless of whether we pass it an actual note, or point to where the note is (our shop window).

 To illustrate what's happening better, we'll create a struct called `DeskPlate`.
 This struct is not clever like `println!`; it's very strict about having `dog_name` as a `String`, and it won't accept anything else.